annennenne/causalDisco/README.md

 pcalg_ges <- ges(engine = "pcalg", score = "sem_bic")
 output <- disco(data = tpcExample, method = pcalg_ges, knowledge = kn)
-#> Warning: pcalg::ges() does not take required edges as arguments.
-#>   They will not be used here.
 ```

 #### Tetrad issues

 - v7.6.9 of `Tetrad` seems to fix the memory issues.

-`Tetrad` v7.6.9 might fix some of these issues?
-Confirmed same issue on
-v7.6.7 and v7.6.9.

 - `Tetrad` does not use required correctly